Catfriend1/syncthing-android/README.md

 `$ANDROID_NDK_HOME environment variable should point at the root directory of your NDK.
 If the variable is not set, build-syncthing.py will automatically try to download and setup the NDK.`
 - Go 1.17
 `Make sure, Go is installed and available on the PATH environment variable.
 If Go is not found on the PATH environment variable, build-syncthing.py will automatically try to download and setup GO on the PATH.`
-- Python 3.6.5
+- Python 3.9.6 64-Bit
-`Make sure, Python is installed and available on the PATH environment variable.`
+`Make sure, Python is installed and available on the PATH environment variable.
+Download 'https://www.python.org/ftp/python/3.9.6/python-3.9.6-amd64.exe' and run 'python-3.9.6-amd64.exe /quiet InstallAllUsers=1 PrependPath=1 Include_test=0'`
 - Git (for Linux) or Git for Windows
 `Make sure, git (or git.exe) is installed and available on the PATH environment variable.
 If Git is not found on the PATH environment variable, build-syncthing.py will automatically try to download and setup MinGit 2.19.0-x64 on the PATH.`
 - Java Development Version 11 (you might need to set `$JAVA_HOME` accordingly)